versatillestuff/Your-College-Companion/README.md

 # Your-College-Companion
-That's an website which will be your academic companion through out your collage life
+That's a website which will be your academic companion through out your collage life